FTLam11/fronk-tolks/README.md

 1. **What is the purpose of this test?** It must provide some value, otherwise it shouldn't be exist.
 No need to waste time on things that provide zero or negative value.
-We should have a greater understanding and confidence for having any given test.
+Each test we keep must provide us greater understanding and confidence.
 2. **What type of test is this?** The test type dictates how granular the details are, as well as different test approaches/tools we may use.
 3. **How should this test be written?** There should be consistency across